apache/iceberg/docs/spark-procedures.md

 ### `rewrite_position_delete_files`

 Iceberg can rewrite position delete files, which serves two purposes:
 * Minor Compaction: Compact small position delete files into larger ones.
-This reduces size of metadata stored in manifest files and overhead of opening small delete files.
+This reduces the size of metadata stored in manifest files and overhead of opening small delete files.
 * Remove Dangling Deletes: Filter out position delete records that refer to data files that are no longer live.
-After rewrite_data_files, position delete records pointing to the rewritten data files are not immediately marked for removeal and remain tracked by the table's live snapshot metadata.
-This is known as the 'dangling delete' problem, and is because a single position delete file can apply to more than one data file, and not all applicable data files are removed during rewrite.
+After rewrite_data_files, position delete records pointing to the rewritten data files are not always marked for removal, and can remain tracked by the table's live snapshot metadata.
+This is known as the 'dangling delete' problem.

 #### Usage